Why So Many Christians Don't Read the Bible Regularly

 This all begs the question, why do so many Christians in America today decline to read their Bible's regularly?
 Here are just a few reasons, many are interconnected:

 The Bible is boring:

-They have wrong motives for reading it; have grown lukewarm in their faith and love for Jesus; They may have hard hearts; or Bible reading has become a duty.
+Speaking here of believers who find the Bible boring: They have wrong motives for reading it; have grown lukewarm in their faith and love for Jesus; They may have hard hearts, or Bible reading has become a duty.

 The Bible makes no sense: The Bible is inspired by God's Spirit (2 Tim.
 3:16).
 The Bible must be spiritually discerned, and it is the Holy Spirit who teaches and enlightens us (1 Cor.
 2:9-13).
 The nominal Christian does not spiritually discern the Word because He is likely not walking in or seeking the Spirit.
 He looks at the Word of God through the lens of his own understanding.